ianbishop/userevents.github.io/4.2/docs/patterns.md

 they interact with your company across channels.
 As a user of CxEngage, you write patterns that match journeys which are important to your organization.

-A pattern typically looks for an event in the beginning and then you can decide what you would like to occur.
+A pattern typically looks for an event in the beginning and then you can decide what you would like to occur as a result.
 For example, here is a pattern for where a customer calls in, has their issue handled, but realizes that they forgot something and calls back.
-We want to give them the same agent.
-The pattern would look like this
+We want to connect them to the same agent.
+The pattern would look like this:

 {% highlight clojure %}
 (within 1 day